SCLBD/DeepfakeBench/README.md

 python preprocess.py
 ```

+### 4. Rearrangement
+To simplify the handling of different datasets, we propose a unified and convenient way to load them.
+The function eliminates the need to write separate input/output (I/O) code for each dataset, reducing duplication of effort and easing data management.

-Second, after the preprocessing above, you will obtain the processed data for each dataset you specify.
+After the preprocessing above, you will obtain the processed data (*i.e., frames, landmarks, and masks*) for each dataset you specify.
 Similarly, you need to set the parameters in `./preprocessing/config.yaml` for each dataset.
 After that, run the following line:
 ```
 cd preprocessing